-✓ For surveys use any of the Google tools.
-They are the most versatile
+For surveys use any of the Google tools.
+They are the most versatile.

-▼ Talk to everyone you know and record the data.
+Talk to everyone you know and record the data.

-As a professor of marketing at Tufts and as a lecturer in business planning and marketing at process.
-Go directly to the marketing professors or department heads to ask the question of
+As a professor of marketing at in the Derby Entrepreneurship Center at Tufts and as a lecturer in business planning and marketing at MIT, I would strongly encourage the use of marketing project teams or interns to assist in this process.
+Go directly to the marketing professors or department heads to ask the question of "Who are your best students?" and use that person's guidance to assist you.